Estradiol (E2) Test – Complete, Clear, and Patient-Friendly Guide

 Important Word Explanations

-FSH: Hormone that stimulates ovarian follicle growth.
+- FSH: A hormone that stimulates ovarian follicle development.

-Ovarian Insufficiency: Reduced ovarian hormone production.
+- Ovarian Insufficiency: Reduced hormone production by the ovaries.

 ~END~